GNOME/dia/HACKING.md

 ### XML based objects
 You can (from version 0.80) create new objects using a SVG like XML languange.
 The file doc/custom-shapes has more information about this.
+The /shapes folder contains XML based objects that have been encorporated into the main body of dia.

 ### Handles and connection points
 An object has handles to resize it.
 A handle can be moved either because